 In country after country, we see that the fight for true democracy comes from the most marginalized groups—the lowest castes in South Asia, religious minorities, and of course, young people.
 These are the groups that are developing innovative approaches to civic and political activism in defense of democratic participation and to amplify demands for democracies to renew and deliver for the people they serve.

 Open society means a place in which people have fundamental freedoms: the freedom to express themselves, the freedom to move, the freedom to assemble.
 For me, democracy, open society, and human rights intersect—and together they form the concept of justice and fairness.

 The Open Society Foundations are unique because of their scale and ability to take risks.
 Through investments, litigation, and philanthropy, we continue to help to build movements that will shift the tide to renew democracy.
 Authoritarians create fear, which makes people shy away from taking them on.
 But Open Society has never hesitated to do what needs to be done to fight these kinds of anti-democratic forces—and we will support the movements and the next generation to do so.

-Salil Shetty is vice president, global, at the Open Society Foundations.
+Until September 2023, Salil Shetty was vice president, global, at the Open Society Foundations.